lyg1597/multi_agent_verification/readme.txt

 However, the variation in the results will not influence the observations about the savings using symmetry and caching that we made in the paper.

 ###########################

-The virtual machine runs in VirtualBox.
-To run the virtual machine, the Oracle VM VirtualBox Extension Pack is required.

 Dependencies: All dependencies for the repeatability package are already installed on the Virtual Machine Ubuntu 20.04